- Miles: 1.33

 San Antonio Falls Hike

-I came to San Antonio Falls (sometimes referred to as the Mt Baldy Waterfall) in early June and was pleasantly surprised to see a decent amount of water.
+I hiked San Antonio Falls (sometimes referred to as the Mt Baldy Waterfall) in early June and was pleasantly surprised to see a decent amount of water.

-When you arrive at the first fork, stay on Falls Rd.
+When I arrived at the first fork, I stayed on Falls Rd.
 The road to the left is a driveway leading down to privately owned cabins.
+Please do not enter.

-Before switching from Falls Rd to a dirt trail, you will notice a wall made of short vertical logs.
+Before switching from Falls Rd to a dirt trail, I noticed a wall made of short vertical logs.

-This area is an overlook that offers a view of all three waterfall tiers, the surrounding canyon, and the creek.
-It’ll be the best view the hike has to offer.
+This area is a viewpoint that offers a view of the waterfall’s many tiers, the surrounding canyon, and the creek.
+It’s the best view the hike has to offer.

 Almost there!

-After trekking only 0.6 miles from the trailhead, you’ve made it to San Antonio Falls!
+After trekking only 0.6 miles from the trailhead, I made it to San Antonio Falls!

-The crystal clear water is pleasantly refreshing, and the mountain breeze feels amazing.
-Everywhere you look you’re surrounded by pine trees and canyon walls.
+The crystal clear water was pleasantly refreshing, and the mountain breeze felt amazing.

 Can you spot the guy in blue in the image below?